Gulf tanker incidents may raise shippers’ costs, cut traffic

 Recent seizures and attacks aimed at oil tankers in the Strait of Hormuz will raise insurance rates for shipping companies and, if unchecked, reduce tanker traffic in the vital waterway, according to energy experts.

-Britain’s foreign secretary said Iranian authorities on Friday seized two ships, one flying under the British flag, the other registered in Liberia.
+Iran on Friday seized a British-flagged oil tanker and a second Liberian-flagged ship was briefly detained.
 The events occurred in a passageway that carries one-fifth of the world’s crude exports.

 “If this kind of problem continues, you might see people start to shy away from the (Persian) Gulf or try to reflag — not be a British tanker,” said energy economist Michael Lynch.